 If you sign up now, this challenge isn’t worth it.
 Not only are the prizes not specified, but the year is almost over and there’s no guarantee that you’ll win anything.

 If you like fun challenges to keep you motivated, this might be a good option for you but if you’re looking to get paid to walk, it’s probably not your best choice.

 Sweatcoin doesn’t pay you directly in cash, but rather in a proprietary virtual currency called Sweatcoin.
 You can use Sweatcoins to get discounts on products or even pay for purchases within the app.

 Unfortunately the selection is limited to just a few choices at a time, such as a discounted BarkBox subscription or designer clothing.
 But if you keep an eye on the ever-changing rewards, there’s a good chance you’ll eventually find something valuable to you.

 Related: DollarSprout’s Sweatcoin Review

 Lympo offers a proprietary currency, known as LYM coins, that you can earn by participating in step challenges, referring new users, and by watching ads from sponsor companies.

 You can redeem LYM coins for discounts or purchases of certain products in Lympo’s store.
 There are a few more options than on similar apps like Sweatcoin, but the choices are still fairly limited.
 For example, the “digital goods” section currently only offers discounts off protein shakes, women’s athletic clothing, and supplement snack bars.

-This app gets a two-star rating because like Sweatcoin, you can only redeem rewards for a select number of items or discounts on those items.
+This app gets a two-star rating because like Sweatcoin, you can only redeem rewards for walking for a select number of items or discounts on those items.
 You may not like what’s offered, and the discounts mean you still need to pay for the items.